aoli-al/exchain/docs/meeting_notes.md

 # Dec 12

 - Major task:
-    - Complete the story and have a timeline
+    - Complete the story
+    - Have a timeline

 - Problem:
-    - (TOFIX:) Stateful failures are hard to debug
+    - (TOFIX) Stateful failures are hard to debug
         - Failures contains at least two exceptions
         - The first exception leads the system into a bad state
         - The second exception causes failures
-        - (TOFIX:) program failures
+        - (TOFIX) program failures
             - crash
             - failures that can be observed by end users
 - Input: